hernandezj1/wg-education-training/content/contribute/_index.md

 description = "Contributing Guidelines"
 +++

 We are happy you want to contribute to our lessons!
 On this page you will find details about how you can contribute with a lesson or with suggestions of changes and corrections to our content.
+Another form of contribution if to become a reviewer of our content.
 Here you will also find the author guidelines for lesson contributions.

 You can collaborate by submitting issues on [our GitHub repository](https://github.com/dh-tech/wg-education-training).
-To facilitate that we have created templates for the most common types of contribution, that means you only have to fill in the fields in the issue template which is most appropriate for your contribution.
+To facilitate that we have created templates (see below) for the most common types of contribution, that means you only have to fill in the fields in the issue template which is most appropriate for your contribution.

 ## Propose a new Lesson